darktable-org/dtdocs/content/module-reference/processing-modules/satcurve-rgb.md

 3. add a node near the picked position and drag it up to boost, or down to reduce, saturation in that range; the histogram overlay shows how much of the image is affected,
 4. add further nodes to protect one end of the range, for example keeping already-vivid colors near the right edge untouched, while adjusting another,
 5. switch to the brilliance tab if the corrected colors need a luminance/chroma trim at constant hue to look balanced, which is often useful after a strong saturation boost,
-6. if strong curve settings produce halos or stair-stepping around saturated edges, enable the guided filter and re-check the mask preview, which now shows the smoothed lookup value, while adjusting filter radius, edge feathering and iterations.
+6. if strong curve settings produce halos or stair-stepping around saturated edges, enable the guided filter and re-check the mask preview -- which reflects filter radius, edge feathering, protect near-neutrals and protection transition width directly -- then separately judge noise protection against the image itself, since it has no footprint in the mask.

 ## choosing a formula

 Leave the formula on _darktable UCS_ unless matching the behavior of an older edit or style built with _JzAzBz_.
 Switching formulas changes how input saturation is normalized and therefore changes the effect of existing curve nodes.
+Switching to _JzAzBz_ also disables the [_guided filter_](#guided-filter) section entirely; its settings are kept but have no effect until you switch back to _darktable UCS_.

 _Note that you should re-check the curves against the histogram overlay after switching formulas._

 ## using the guided filter

-The guided filter does not change what the curves do; it only changes which saturation value they are evaluated at for each pixel.
-Start with the default radius and one iteration, and increase the radius or iteration count if halos persist across large color transitions.
-Increase edge feathering only if transitions still look too abrupt after adjusting radius and iterations.
+The guided filter is only available with the _darktable UCS_ formula.
+It does not change what the curves do; it mainly changes which saturation value they are evaluated at for each pixel.
+Start with the default radius and increase it if halos persist across large color transitions; increase edge feathering only if transitions still look too abrupt afterward.
 Because the smoothing sits upstream of both curves, it affects the saturation and brilliance results together; there is no separate guided-filter control per curve.
+If near-neutral areas such as skies or skin start looking patchy or mottled once the guided filter is on, raise _protect near-neutrals_ (and soften the handover with _protection transition width_) to keep them on their own raw saturation instead.
+If strong curve settings amplify visible noise in otherwise flat, low-detail regions, raise _noise protection_ to damp the correction there; judge this against the corrected image, not the saturation mask, since this control has no coordinate to show there.

 # FAQ